DeveloperPop/Redstone_Equipment/README.md

 # Redstone Equipment

 Redstone Equipment is no longer being work on.
-Redstone Equipment was a test Minecraft Mod for testing out making a Minecraft Mod.
+This doesn't mean you can redistribute my mod in any way without my permission.
+New Minecraft Mods will be made soon.

 Redstone Equipment requires JEI (v1.19.2 or above versions).